 The Gallatin River flows out of Gallatin Lake in the northwest corner of Wyoming.
-Located deep in Yellowstone National Park, Gallatin Lake sits at 8850' just below the north face of 9,764' Three Rivers Peak.
+Located deep in Yellowstone National Park, Gallatin Lake sits at 8850', just below the north face of the Three Rivers Peak at 9,764' in elevation.
 From this remote point in the United States' oldest National Park, the mighty Gallatin River begins its 115 mile journey to Three Forks, Montana.
 The river ultimately joins the Madison River and Jefferson River to form the Missouri River at roughly 4050'.

 Fishing The Gallatin | Lone Peak Outfitters

 During the Gallatin's 4800' foot descent through Wyoming and Montana, it changes from a meandering stream to snowmelt fueled whitewater to a broad and lazy river.
 As a freestone river, the Gallatin is completely natural.
-It's flow depends on weather and snowfall.
-The river begins with meandering channels flowing north out Gallatin Lake though Yellowstone National Park.
-It then begins to parallel Highway 191 near Bighorn Pass TH and continues collecting water is it flows toward Big Sky.
+Its flow depends on weather and snowfall.
+The river begins with meandering channels flowing north out of Gallatin Lake though Yellowstone National Park.
+It then begins to parallel Highway 191 near Bighorn Pass TH and continues collecting water as it flows toward Big Sky.

 Once the Taylor Fork joins the Gallatin, the river increases in size.
 When it enters into the Gallatin Canyon, it turns into one of the best whitewater rafting rivers in the region.
-Navigating through the Gallatin Canyon it whips alongside Highway 191 under towering peaks like Storm Castle.
-Highway 191 features many pullouts and trailheads that provide easy access to the river.
-Just drive down the road and you'll be able to see why the river sees the amount of traffic that it does.
+Navigating through the Gallatin Canyon, the river whips alongside Highway 191 under towering peaks like Storm Castle.
+Highway 191 features many pullouts and trail-heads that provide easy access to the river.
+Just drive down the road and you'll be able to see why the river generates the amount of traffic that it does.

 As the canyon opens up, the river settles down and turns into a broad, lazy river that flows through the fertile valleys west of Bozeman.
 Ultimately it joins the Jefferson and the Madison and continues flowing as the Missouri enroute to the Mississippi and the Gulf of Mexico.